pranavtbhat/Graft.jl/README.md

 ParallelGraphs has the following `PropertyModule`s implemented:
 - `PureDictPM` : Two separate Dictionary of Dictionaries are used to maintain vertex and edge properties.
 - `NDSparsePM` : Uses N-Dimensional Sparse arrays from *[NDSparseData.jl](https://github.com/JuliaComputing/NDSparseData.jl)* to store vertex/edge properties.
-- `DictArrPM`  : Maintains separate dictionaries for Vertex and Edge Properties, that map property names onto arrays of values.
+- `VectorPM`  : Maintains separate dictionaries for Vertex and Edge Properties, that map property names onto arrays of values.
 Can be thought of as a Dictionary of Arrays.
 (Similar to Structure of Arrays).
 - `SparseMatrixPM` : A SparseMatrixCSC maps vertices and edges onto property dictionaries.
 Can be thought of as arrays of dictionaries.